rafaelcnagy/api-starwars/README.md

 # api-starwars
-A fastApi project made as a technical test for Mr. Turing
+A fastApi project made as a technical challenge for Mr. Turing.

+More details about the challenge in the [link](https://docs.google.com/document/d/1V6tVNejwDyvigKwlzfv0iJOzVjorGdrN6dAKsA7Pt-Q/edit).

+# Requirements
+- python 3.8
+- poetry

+# Install
+Run on terminal:

+    poetry install

+# Run
+By default, the server will run on **localhost**, using the port **8000**.

+Run on terminal:

+    poetry run uvicorn main:app

+# Tests
+Run on terminal:

+    poetry run pytest

+# Docs
+Acessing [localhost:8000](http://localhost:8000) you will see the automatic interactive API documentation.